Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 14 Januari 2025 20.26.32 UTC
+- WIB: Selasa, 14 Januari 2025 21.24.20 UTC
-- WITA: Selasa, 14 Januari 2025 21.26.32 UTC
+- WITA: Selasa, 14 Januari 2025 22.24.20 UTC
-- WIT: Selasa, 14 Januari 2025 22.26.32 UTC
+- WIT: Selasa, 14 Januari 2025 23.24.20 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: motivational
+Kategori: technology